 Have you every thought about teaching overseas?
 Or are you totally new to the idea?
-Teaching English or other languages abroad is a popular option to live in a different country and get paid.
-TEFL jobs and language vacancies can be found in a number of countries around the world, these positions are very rewarding and a great way to experience living and working in a new culture.
+Teaching English abroad is a popular option to live in a different country and get paid.
+Teaching jobs can be found in a number of countries around the world, these positions are very rewarding and a great way to experience living and working in a new culture.

 Whether you are totally new to this idea or have already completed a qualification our guide should be able to help you get on the teaching employment ladder around the world.
 The number of people traveling abroad to teach English is increasing every year and if you are open to living abroad and you would like to get paid then a career as a TEFL teacher could be appealing to you.
 On our guide to teaching English overseas you can search jobs, get advice and view frequently asked questions about getting paid to work as a teacher around the world.